sstockard/sstockard.github.io/shopping.md

 * There is little change in sales from year to year per department

 * The top selling and bottom selling departments remained as so for each year

+* Sales in Dept 6 and Dept 7 have steadily decreased from 2010 to 2012

 #### Correlations Between Retail Factors
 [View Python Code](https://github.com/sstockard/sstockard.github.io/blob/master/shopping/corrplot.py)

 ![Calls](shopping/corplot.png "Calls")

+* Positive correlation between Markdowns 1-4 and occurance of a holiday, but a very slight negative correlation between Markdown 5 and holiday occurance

+* While there aren't many notable correlations in this dataset, corrplots are a way to quickly visualize many possible correlations at once in exploratory analyses

 ### R